joohyeson/C-Project/CoreTopics.md

 For these reasons, we need a copy constructor and copy assignment operator.

-And for move constructor, and move assignment operator, Copying objects can be expensive as it involves creating, copying and then destroying temporary objects.
+And for move constructor, and move assignment operator, copying objects can be expensive as it involves creating, copying and then destroying temporary objects.
 So it is useful to only have one resource at a time.
 This resource's ownership can be transferred from one manager to another.